zelanko/sql-docs.de-de/docs/relational-databases/server-management-objects-smo/tasks/implementing-full-text-search.md

       Dim fti As FullTextIndex = Nothing
       fti = New FullTextIndex(tb)

-      ' Define a FullTextIndexColumn object variable by supplying the parent index and column name arguements in the constructor.
+      ' Define a FullTextIndexColumn object variable by supplying the parent index and column name arguments in the constructor.
       Dim ftic As FullTextIndexColumn = Nothing
       ftic = New FullTextIndexColumn(fti, "Name")